Henry Cloud

-Cloud is president of Cloud-Townsend Resources and runs a private practice with his partner, John Townsend in Newport Beach, California.
-Cloud and Townsend formerly co-directed the Minirth-Meier Clinic West in the same area of Orange County.
+Education

 Cloud has a BS in psychology with honors from Southern Methodist University and a PhD in clinical psychology from Biola University (1987).
 He also took classes from Talbot Theological Seminary.

+Career

+Cloud is president of Cloud-Townsend Resources and runs a private practice with his business partner, John Townsend in Newport Beach, California.
+Cloud and Townsend formerly co-directed the Minirth-Meier Clinic West in the same area of Orange County.